christianwaldmann/vdl/README.md

                         Specify directory where the downloaded video file will be saved
   -a BATCH_FILE, --batch-file BATCH_FILE
-                        Txt-file containing URLs to download, one URL per line --from-clipboard      Get video URL to download from clipboard -r LIMIT_RATE, --limit-rate LIMIT_RATE
+                        Txt-file containing URLs to download, one URL per line.
+Lines starting with a '#' are considered as comments and ignored.
+  --from-clipboard      Get video URL to download from clipboard -r LIMIT_RATE, --limit-rate LIMIT_RATE
                         Maximum download rate in MB/s